hexdreamer/tesseract-build/README.md

 let recognizer = Recognizer(imgName: "japanese_vert", trainedDataName: "jpn_vert", imgDPI: 144)
 ```

-and, for simplicity, call these methods in the debugger:
+and, to simply show the results, call these methods in the debugger:

 ```none
 print recognizer.getAllText()